DataCurationNetwork/CURATED/_modules/module-u.md

 <br>

 <h2>U Step Actions</h2>
-Below are some actions you might perform during the Understand step.
+Below are some actions you might perform during the <b>U<b>nderstand step.
 Actions will vary depending on the subject matter and data type you are curating.
 The <a href="http://hdl.handle.net/11299/202810" target="_blank"> Data Curation Network’s Data Curation Primers </a> provide a helpful resource for better understanding new data types and formats.
-Primer topics cover a wide range of formats and software platforms and data types.
+Primer topics cover a wide range of formats, software platforms, and data types.

 <br>